By Dr. Caitlin Grant, BSc, DVM

 How Much Should I Feed?

 We want our puppies to grow into healthy adult dogs, but we do not want to over feed them.
-Obesity in our pet population has become an epidemic and a 2018 survey by the Association of Pet Obesity Prevention found that nearly 60% of pet dogs and cats in the USA are overweight or obese (3).
-You can use the following methods to determine a food dose for your puppy:
+Overfeeding leading to obesity has become an epidemic in our pet population and a 2018 survey by the Association of Pet Obesity Prevention found that nearly 60% of pet dogs and cats in the USA are overweight or obese (3).
+You can use the following methods to keep your puppy a healthy weight:

-- Label instructions: food bags will contain feeding instructions on the label according to the weight of your puppy.
-This can be a good place to start with but remember that these are average requirements and are not individualized for your puppy.
-These label instructions also tend to over-estimate your puppy’s energy needs.
+- Label instructions: Food bags will contain feeding instructions on the label according to the weight of your puppy, whether your puppy is a small breed or large breed puppy.
+This can be a good place to start but remember that these are average requirements and are not individualized for your puppy.
+These label instructions also tend to over-estimate the amount of food your puppy needs.

-Remember that as your puppy grows, his or her energy needs will also grow and so you will need to continually adjust the food dose based on body weight.
+Remember that as your puppy grows, his or her energy needs will also grow and so you will need to continually adjust the food dose based on body condition and weight.

 - Free feeding/graze feeding: this is when your puppy has free access to food either all day or for a large portion of the day.
 While this is convenient and allows your puppy to eat when he or she wants to, it can be difficult to monitor food intake.
 It can also make house training your puppy more challenging.
 This strategy is not recommended in multi-pet households unless pets are kept separately.